John Elmsley: Legacy

 When the Fort York Government House was destroyed in the War of 1812 by an explosion from the British ammunition magazine, Chief Justice Elmsley's house was purchased on King Street and converted into the new Government House.
 Despite this it was still called Elmsley House for a long period.

-Elmsley's widow sold the north half of his Park Lot 11 to provide land for King's College (now the University of Toronto).
+Elmsley's widow sold the north half of Park Lot 11 to provide land for King's College (now the University of Toronto).